This post may contain affiliate links. Please read our disclosure policy.

 Roasted Sausage and Potatoes

-Loaded with sausage, potatoes, & veggies in a tangy dressing, this one-pan wonder is the perfect weeknight meal!
+With sausage, potatoes, & veggies in a tangy dressing, this sheet pan dinner is a tasty weeknight dinner.

 Prep Time 25 minutes